TezBaydu/Milestone-Project-2-Holiday/test.md

 - Nav Links to highlight at associated locations
     * Javascipt updated to highlight as particular sections of page with the help of giving id's to menu links.

+- Project published, fixed images missing
+    * style.css images have a'/' and think this is to be removed - Test after push